yutadd/yutadd/README.md

 ## Past⌚

-2 or 4 years ago, I have been programming as a hobby since I was in elementary school.
-However I aiming to become a pianist then.

 I am building a 2nd blockchain system with a PoA algorithm intended for enterprise use.

 I am creating a new site for TEDxFukuoka.